Kannan171/tp/docs/UserGuide.md

 #### Clearing all data : `clear`

-Clears all students, modules and meetings from TeamSync.
+Clears all teammates, modules and meetings from TeamSync.

 Format: `clear`